 Behind the Wire is a venue for sharing innovative ideas about the plant-soil-water continuum with the global community of scientists, engineers, farmers, and informed citizens.
 We invite you to explore the links below as well as contribute your own favorites.
 For the record, Behind the Wire is an expression coined to conjure an image of operations being conducted outside the ideological, scientific and professional conceits that often divide us.
-Not clandestine, the expression suggests placing one boot heel on either side of the fence, doing so tactically as well as strategically in order to gather frontier intelligence from which insight and understanding are forged.
+Not clandestine, the expression suggests placing one boot heel on both sides of the fence, doing so tactically as well as strategically in order to gather frontier intelligence from which insight and understanding are forged.
 Join us in exploring the outer sweep of that frontier.

 - Zones of Loosening Produced by a New “Variable Depth Ripper” as Compared to Other Deep Tillage Machines.Is subsoil compaction robbing yields on your farm?
 Recovering those purloined bushels may require deep tillage.
 Here’s a comparative assessment of deep tillage tools from the Naderman group (pdf).

 - Subsurface Compaction and Subsoiling in North Carolina.
 AG-353 Extension Bulletin.
 We offer a digital edition of this classical bulletin, still unsurpassed for its practical treatment of subsurface compaction in the South Atlantic Coastal Plain (pdf).

 - Manganese Status and Needs of the Southern Region.
 R145-300.
 Managing manganese availability in the soil can be a delicate balance where native supplies are naturally low as in our Southern region.
 This classical bulletin by Cox and Reid circa 1964 remains relevant even today as a repository of what’s scientifically known about this critical micronutrient (pdf).